 The expert-written review and consultation meetings conducted by the NHIA are essential components of the pricing and reimbursement assessment for new medical technologies.
 However, limited visibility into the progress and outcomes of these reviews creates asymmetries of information that hinder engagement with stakeholders and fall short of the Executive Yuan’s stated commitment to administrative transparency.
 To improve clarity and ensure a more participatory process, the Committee recommends the following:

 5.1.1 Ensure the timely listing of products under consideration.
 The Committee strongly suggests that the NHIA publish a preliminary list of high-value medical devices under consideration for NHI reimbursement in the coming year no later than in October of the preceding year.
 Publication should be accompanied by structured engagement with key stakeholders, including manufacturers, hospital representatives, and relevant medical associations.
-Implementation should proceed only after a consensus is reached, allowing adequate time for preparation to maintain stable market supply and ensure timely access for patients.
+Implementation should proceed only after a consensus is reached, allowing adequate time for preparation to maintain stable market supply and ensure timely access for patients.5.1.2 Ensure timely publication of meeting records.
+Records from expert consultation meetings should be made available before the issuance of preliminary decisions or prior to the convening of the Pharmaceutical Benefit and Reimbursement Scheme Joint Committee (PBRS).
+Access to this information would allow manufacturers to assess preliminary outcomes, evaluate their readiness to participate, and provide supplementary evidence or clarifications to support the review process.

 - Refine classification and pricing for procedure-based devices and high-value reimbursement items.